Lee Zeldin, GOP nominee for NY governor, assaulted at rally

 “He is fine.
 He’s not seriously injured.
 It’s just a chaotic scene there,” Langworthy said.
 He said Zeldin had “just a little scrape” but it wasn’t what anyone would consider an injury.

+Deputy Brendan Hurley, the Monroe County Sheriff's Office spokesperson, gave a statement to the Rochester Democrat and Chronicle that said the office "is aware of an incident at the speech of gubernatorial candidate Zeldin this evening.
+A suspect is in custody and Major Crimes is investigating."

-Emails and phone messages were sent to the Monroe County Sheriff’s Office, and phone messages were left with the county’s emergency dispatch.
+Messages seeking information from the Monroe County District Attorney’s Office were not immediately returned, and phone messages were left with the county’s emergency dispatch.

 Langworthy called on Hochul to issue a security detail for Zeldin to protect him on the campaign trail.